oLaudix/Healium/README.md

 NOTE:
 I'm sorry that I'm not able to publish this to Twitch/Curse at the moment.
 I'm trying to get in touch with the original addon author to see if he or she is willing to incorporate my fixes into the official Healium addon, but I've not had any luck so far.
 I'll keep trying, though.

-Because the addon author published Healium as 'all rights reserved,' I'm also not currently comfortable incorporating new functionality into the addon or publishing these fixes under a 'Healium Revived' or some other similar name and making it my own.
-Again, I'm trying to get the addon author's blessing for this but until I can, I'm only comfortable publishing the fixes to the existing addon here and leaving all credit to engypoo for the Healium addon.
+Because the addon author published Healium as 'all rights reserved,' Twitch/Curse will not host my version as a 'Healium Continued' or similar style continuation.
+I tried and they explicitly told me this, so unfortunately this repository will be the only source for these changes for the time being.

 Please do file and bug reports or feature requests, and I'll take a look at them!